 Your deliverable: A detailed shopping list outlining each piece of furniture you need to purchase.
 Don't forget to measure everything twice before confirming your order.

-Chances are that during your furniture sourcing, you came across items you absolutely loved but that didn't fit your budget, but that doesn't mean you should cross them off forever.
-Keep these pieces aside and see if you could purchase them down the line or if the splurge is worth it.
-After all, one investment piece can elevate the furniture of a whole room, if chosen carefully.
-The types of pieces you may want to splurge on are unique statement pieces that will make a big impact on your overall design, or timeless larger items like sofas that you can see yourself keeping for decades.
+Chances are that during your furniture sourcing, you came across items that you absolutely loved but didn't fit your budget—that doesn't mean you should cross them off forever.
+Consider whether you can purchase them down the line or if the splurge is worth it.
+After all, one investment piece can elevate the look of a whole room.
+Splurge-worthy pieces include unique statement pieces that will make a big impact on your overall design and timeless larger items, like sofas, that you can see yourself keeping for decades.

-Your deliverable: A short list of a couple of splurge items to consider investing in for the long run.
+Your deliverable: A shortlist of splurge items to consider investing in for the long run

-Lastly, add in accessories in your space as you create layers that will make it feel lived in.
-A mistake people often make is to purchase a ton of small accessories instead of the big pieces first because they're afraid of committing to a design scheme.
-By picking the bigger items first, you'll avoid ending up with a ton of small accessories that don't work together.
-When picking accessories, consider art for the walls, storage like baskets and trays, coffee table books, coasters, vases, and anything else that might enhance your space while still keeping it livable and practical.
-Repeat the same steps 8 through 10 to budget your accessories.
+Lastly, add accessories to your space to create layers that will make it feel lived in.
+A mistake people often make is purchasing a ton of small accessories instead of the big pieces first because they're afraid of committing to a design scheme.
+By picking the bigger items first, you'll avoid ending up with a bunch of small accessories that don't work together.
+When picking accessories, consider artwork, storage baskets and trays, coffee table books, coasters, vases, and anything else that might enhance your space while keeping it livable and practical.
+Repeat steps 8 through 10 to budget your accessories.

-Your deliverable: An accessories plan to add finishing touches to your décor and, at the end, a beautiful home you'll look forward to coming home to.
+Your deliverable: An accessories plan to add finishing touches to your décor and, at the end, a beautiful space you'll look forward to coming home to